Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: Data Sharing Framework

 \subsection{Address Cluster Sharing}

-Sharing cluster information is a key ingredient to increase the reliability of clustering algorithms by allowing law enforcement agencies to share ground truth data (e.g. from seized wallet) to evaluate the accuracy of the clustering heuristics.
-Better reliability evaluations strengthen the evidential value of the findings produced using clustering algorithms (see Section \ref{subsec:reliability}).
-Furthermore, shared clusters combined with constant cluster identifiers, can be used to rectify (see Section \ref{subsec:lawfulness}) false clustering results by incorporating the shared (and rectified) clusters in the clustering process.
 Our proposed model for sharing address clusters, which is shown in Figure~\ref{fig:cluster_sharing_model}, builds on the previously introduced attribution tag sharing model and introduces the following conceptual entities, attributes, and relationships:

 \begin{description}

 \item[Action:] describes the process that produced a cluster.
 When clusters were created algorithmically the underlying procedure or heuristics must be named and, in the ideal case, be drawn from some controlled vocabulary that provides an exact definition of that procedure.